TUDelftNAS/Delftvisor/design/design.md

 This document should summarize the design decisions taken when building the Openflow Hypervisor.
 The original goal was to design a Hypervisor that would expose Openflow 1.3 to it's tenants while the network below could consist of Openflow 1.0 and Openflow 1.3 switches.
+During design it became apparent that simulating Openflow 1.3 on Openflow 1.0 switches is not feasible.
+The proposed solution was to re-route packets from Openflow 1.0 switches to Openflow 1.3 switches and handle the packets there.
+Unfortunately doesn't Openflow 1.0 support multiple VLAN tags imposing unacceptable constraints on the Hypervisor.
+Therefor is the design below for an Openflow 1.3 Hypervisor.

 # Isolation requirements
 The Hypervisor needs to prevent tenants from interfering with each other.
 This section list the requirements of what needs to be isolated and how to do it.

-## Openflow 1.0/1.3 hybrid networks
-Every virtual switch in the settings has an option to expose Openflow 1.0 or 1.3 to the controller.
-If the versions overlap between the physical switch and virtual switch use the isolation mechanisms described above.
-If Openflow 1.3 is to be simulated on Openflow 1.0 find a nearby Openflow 1.3 switch and forward the packets for processing there.
-If Openflow 1.0 is to be simulated on Openflow 1.3 reserve 1 flow table instead of a set of flow tables.

 ## Switch features isolation
 Each slice wants to be able to use multiple flow tables, group tables, meter tables and queue's.